Skip to Navigation

 3rd failed contract – three years leave from Finger Lakes Community College

-Students may contact the Assistant Dean of Student Services with any questions regarding reinstatement at 585/394-3500, ext.
-7554.
+Students may contact the AVP of Student Affairs with any questions regarding reinstatement at (585) 785-1284.

 back to top